-- Shape into 4 patties.
+- Shape into 4 patties (thick ones, or 5 Maccers size patties).
 Make them slightly larger than the muffins because they will shrink when cooking.

-- Heat ½ tbsp oil in a large non stick skillet over high heat.
-Add patties (you might need to do it in 2 batches) and cook the first side for 2 - 3 minutes or until browned.
+- Heat oil in a large non stick skillet over high heat.
+Add patties (in batches if needed).
+Cook the first side for 2 - 3 minutes or until browned.
 Flip then cook the other side until browned.
-Place sausage on the cheese on the muffin and return the tray to the oven.
+(Optional: After flipping, top with cheese, cover with lid to melt).

 - Crack egg into the rings.
 Add around 2 tbsp water into the skillet then cover with a lid.
-Cook for 1½ to 2 minutes or until egg is cooked to your liking.
-Remove ring.
+Cook for 1 - 2 minutes or until egg is cooked to your liking (I like runny yolks).

-- Remove tray with muffins from the oven.
-Top sausage with egg then with remaining muffin half.
+- Remove warm muffins from the oven.
+Top with sausage, then egg, the lid of muffin.

 - Serve and enjoy!